Left Continue shopping

 • Reducing itch by dulling the sensitivity of nerve endings.

-Once applied to the skin, these ointments quickly penetrate the epidermis and act locally, relieving symptoms within the first few hours.
+Once applied to the skin, these balms quickly penetrate the epidermis and act locally, relieving discomfort within the first few hours.
 They are particularly effective for:

 • Atopic and contact dermatitis;